thejmazz/igemwiki2014/README.md

     git push -u origin master

+The -u stands for upstream, i.e. upstream of the current branch, if you are curious.
 Then, to see live changes, push to the heroku repo.
 First you need to add it as a remote.
+(You only have to do this once).

     git remote add git@heroku.com:igemwiki2014.git